pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

     end = time.time()
     print('Inference took {:.2f} ms in average'.format((end-start)/100*1000))

-Throughout the blog, we'll run all exercises on a machine with two Intel(R) Xeon(R) Platinum 8180M CPUs.
+Throughout the blog, we'll use `Intel® VTune™ Profiler <https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html#gs.v4egjg>`_ to profile and verify optimizations.
+And we'll run all exercises on a machine with two Intel(R) Xeon(R) Platinum 8180M CPUs.
 The CPU information is shown in Figure 2.1.

 Environment variable ``OMP_NUM_THREADS`` is used to set the number of threads for parallel region.
 We'll compare ``OMP_NUM_THREADS=2`` with (1) use of logical cores and (2) use of physical cores only.